[The following article was written in January 2017. An update of the year’s progress will be posted next week to my email list. ]

 What if my affirmation would have been more extreme, beyond the boundaries of what I thought was actually possible?
 What if I had a different goal, or came from a different background?
 What would my odds of success be then?
 How well do affirmations really work?

-I’m currently rounding up a motley crew of individuals across the globe to test that question.
+I’m currently rounding up individuals across the globe to test that question.
 None of them have ever tried affirmations before, and all of them are skeptical.
-I’ll post monthly updates on their progress, so we’ll be able to see if/how affirmations work in real time.
+Together, we’ll see if/how affirmations work in real time.

 Self-doubt, indecision, and fear lock us inside a prison of our own making.
 Maybe affirmations are a way to tunnel out.